-Many Orthodox Christian churches in countries such as the United States observe Christmas Day on or near January 7 in the Gregorian calendar. more
+Many Orthodox Christian churches in countries such as the United States celebrate New Year’s Day on January 14 in the Gregorian calendar. more

 Many Orthodox Christians in the United States celebrate Christmas Day on or near January 7 in the Gregorian calendar.
 This date works to be December 25 in the Julian calendar, which pre-dates the Gregorian calendar.
 It is a time to celebrate the birth of Jesus Christ, who is believed to be the son of God.

 Orthodox Christmas Day is not a public holiday.
 Businesses have normal opening hours.

 What Do People Do?

 Many Orthodox Christians in countries such as the United States fast before Christmas Day.
 Many people identify the Nativity Fast as the period of preparing to celebrate Jesus Christ’s birth.
 It is believed that fasting helps people shift their focus from themselves to others, spending less time worrying about food and using more time in increased prayer and caring for the poor.
 In return, fasting before the Nativity enables one to fully enjoy, appreciate and celebrate the Nativity of Christ.

 Many Orthodox Christians attend a special church liturgy on Christmas Day on January 7.
 Orthodox churches celebrate Christmas Day with various traditions.
 For example, many churches light a small fire of blessed palms and burn frankincense to commemorate the three wise men’s (also known as Magi) gifts to baby Jesus.
 Some parishes have joint celebrations for Christmas Day.

 The Orthodox Christians’ observance of Christmas Day on or near January 7 is not a nationwide public holiday in the United States.
 However, parking and traffic around Orthodox Christian churches may be busy around this time of the year.